-Paradigm is an award-winning property development and management company that creates high-quality housing in urban communities across the mid-Atlantic region.
+Paradigm is an award-winning real estate development, construction, and property management company that creates high-quality housing in urban communities across the mid-Atlantic region.
 With over 20 years of multi-disciplinary expertise, the company delivers a full range of real estate services that include efficient design and budgeting, construction, leasing, sales, and ongoing oversight.
 They serve residents, customers, and clients with a mission to make a difference in how people live, as evidenced by their emphasis on efficient design and green building technology.

 Meridian at Courthouse Commons is one of their luxury apartment communities, located right outside Washington D.C. in Arlington, Virginia.
 Paige Hughes, General Manager, has been at Paradigm for almost 30 years and Meridian for six and a half years.
 She and her team oversee a 14-story and an 11-story high-rise building, each with its own three-level garage.